SAN Reliability and Fault Tolerance

 Image Source: Link

 Unified storage, also known as multiprotocol storage, arose from the desire to eliminate the need to purchase SAN and NAS as separate storage platforms and instead combine unified block and file storage in a single system.
 A single system can support Fibre Channel and iSCSI block storage, as well as file protocols like NFS and SMB, with unified storage.
-NetApp is widely credited with inventing unified storage, though many vendors provide multiprotocol options.
+NetApp receives wide credit for inventing unified storage, although numerous vendors now offer multiprotocol options.

 According to Sinclair, the majority of midrange corporate storage arrays today are multiprotocol.
 Instead of purchasing a SAN storage box as well as a NAS storage box, you can purchase a single box that supports all four protocols.